Sutey Ranch Land Exchange

 Land exchanges are conducted on a value-for-value, not acre-for-acre, basis.
 This is because the value of land varies greatly based on its location and development potential.
 Land appraisals show the public would receive land with a much higher appraisal value than the land that would be exchanged.
 Because the value of the land is so much higher, the proponents are actually donating 235 acres (valued at $2.24 million) of the 668 acres that the public will acquire.

-How would the BLM manage the newly acquired lands?
+How will the BLM manage the newly acquired lands?

 The BLM would develop a site-specific management plan for these lands.
 Public participation would be a key part of developing that management plan.

-How would the BLM use the donation money?
+How will the BLM use the donation money?

 The proponents would donate $100,000 specifically to develop the site specific management plan and $1 million to the Aspen Valley Land Trust to hold in perpetuity for the BLM's long-term management of the newly acquired properties.